To1ne/writepermission/_posts/2013-07-21-truly-ergonomic-full-review.md

 ---
 layout: post
 title: Truly Ergonomic - full review
+redirect_from: /2013/07/truly-ergonomic-full-review
 ---

 I've been meaning to write this post for a long time.
 But now it's finally here.

 Meanwhile I've been using the Truly Ergonomic computer keyboard (short _TECK_) for about 4 months now.
 Let me go over the features.

 ## Key placement
 At Truly Ergonomic, they call it [Columnar Key placement](http://www.trulyergonomic.com/store/index.php?route=product/category&path=20_26).
 Basically, this means the keys are placed in non-staggered columns.
 In theory, your fingers have to travel less far to reach keys that are not on the home row.

 ![Truly Ergonomic key placements](/content/2013/07/Truly_Ergonomic_Keyboard-209-Split_Symmetrical.jpg)